dbayardAWS/EMRintro/L1b-Cloud9.md

 * On the "Configure settings" page, change the Cost-saving setting to "After four hours"

-* Click "Next step"

 ![screenshot](images/C92.png)

+* Click "Next step" to advance to the Review page

-* Click "Create environment"
+* At the bottom of the Review page, click "Create environment"

 ![screenshot](images/C93.png)